markersniffen/ui-odin/README.md

-Imgui-style ui library atop a sokol base layer.
+#### Imgui-style ui library atop a sokol base layer for Odin.

 Suggested use: None. \
 Very unstable and very much a work in progress.
 Use at your own risk!

+#### Requirements:
-Requires sokol-odin in the same folder as this repo: https://github.com/floooh/sokol-odin \
+- Requires sokol-odin in the same folder as this repo: https://github.com/floooh/sokol-odin
-The build-run.bat file uses floooh's shader tool: https://github.com/floooh/sokol-tools \
+- The build-run.bat file uses floooh's shader tool if you want to regenerate the shader: https://github.com/floooh/sokol-tools
+- Uses odin-tracy to profile unless you comment out the includes: https://github.com/oskarnp/odin-tracy

 ## TODOs: